venantius/yagni/README.md

 [Yagni](http://martinfowler.com/bliki/Yagni.html) - You Aren't Gonna Need It.

+Yagni is a static code analyzer that helps you find unused code in your applications and libraries.

+## Background

 No matter how it happens, sooner or later an application is going to end up with unused code.
 It's time to call Yagni, the exterminator.

-This plugin is a static code analyzer that helps you find unused code in your applications and libraries.

-It works by identifying all of the interned vars in the namespaces findable within your `:source-paths`, and then walking the forms of those vars.
+Yagni works by identifying all of the interned vars in the namespaces findable within your `:source-paths`, and then walking the forms of those vars.

 As it walks the forms, it builds a graph of references to other vars.
 It then